Federated Learning with Nesterov Accelerated Gradient: Comparison between FedAvg and FedNAG

-In Figs.~\ref{fig:gamma}, \ref{fig:gamma_T} and \ref{fig:gamma_1}, we evaluate the effects of $\gamma$.
+In Fig.~\ref{fig:gamma}, we evaluate the effects of $\gamma$.
 The setting for this experiment is $\tau=4, T=1000, N=4$.
 We also use the same CNN model trained on the same MNIST dataset.

 Fig.~\ref{fig:gamma} shows the global loss and accuracy under $\gamma=0.1, 0.3, 0.6, 0.9$ respectively.
 It shows that $\gamma$ can increase the convergence performance (smaller global loss value and higher accuracy).
 For Fig.~\ref{fig:gamma_T}, we evaluate the global loss at $T=500$ and $T=1000$ respectively, when $\gamma$ ranges from $[0,0.99]$.
 Two horizontal lines are the benchmarks where only FedAvg is used.
 For both $T=500$ and $T=1000$, we can see the global loss decreases when $\gamma$ is getting large.
 Accuracy is also increased at the same time.
-However, from Fig.~\ref{fig:gamma_1}, when $\gamma=1$, the global loss cannot converge due to the prerequisite where $0<\gamma<1$ \cite{ruder2016overview}.
+However, from Fig.~\ref{fig:gamma=1}, when $\gamma=1$, the global loss cannot converge due to the prerequisite where $0<\gamma<1$ \cite{ruder2016overview}.